Leo-MathGuy/yandex-lms-go-final2/README.md

 ### The Orchestrator

 It is the web server.
-It manages the pages, API calls, and tasks.
+It manages the API calls and tasks.

 When new expression is recieved, it is processed as follows: